Google Stadia: Closure of Stadia Games and Entertainment

-In May 2021, at least six lead people for Stadia left Google, including John Justice, the vice-president of Stadia for Google; Sebastien Puel, Stadia's general manager; and Corey May, Stadia's head of creative services and publishing.
+In May 2021, at least six lead people for Stadia left Google, including John Justice, the vice-president of Stadia for Google; Sebastien Puel, Stadia Games & Entertainment's Montreal studio manager; and Corey May, Stadia Games & Entertainment's head of creative services and publishing.
 The latter two joined Raymond at her new studio, Haven, further putting the future of Stadia in question.
 During the Epic Games v.
 Apple trial, Epic's CEO Tim Sweeney stated that Stadia had been "very significantly scaled back" since its launch.
 Google stated in wake of these events that Stadia was "alive and well" with significant plans for expansion in 2021.

 To draw more developers to the platform, Stadia announced a new revenue sharing program in July 2021.
 Through 2023, Stadia would take only a 15% cut of a game's revenue on the platform, up to $3 million.
 After that, their cut would return to their standard rate, believed to have been near the industry-wide 30% average, under what Google called "competitive revenue share terms".
 Further, Stadia would share 70% of Stadia Pro membership fees with games that entered the service starting in July 2021, the share split based on hours played by Stadia users.
 Additionally, in an affiliate marketing scheme, Stadia would pay the first month of a new Stadia Pro membership fee to any developer who drew a new user to the service.
 The former members of Typhoon Games were able to secure funding, including some from Tencent, to launch a new studio Raccoon Logic, and through negotiations with Google retained the rights to Journey to the Savage Planet and its in-progress sequel.

 Google began licensing out Stadia's technology as a white-label product in October 2021, branded as "Immersive Stream for Games", which was intended to be expanded to other business solutions by Google.
 One of the first instances using this product was an offer for AT&T customers to play a Stadia-enabled version of Batman: Arkham Knight for free.
 Another early example was Capcom's use of the Stadia technology to offer a free demo of Resident Evil Village in June 2022 through any web browser.
 In December 2021, it was announced that Stadia had been ported to LG televisions running WebOS 5.0 or later.
-On February 4, 2022, Business Insider reported that Google intended to shift its focus on Stadia from video games to playable experiences and online demos, as Stadia had been "demoted."
+On February 4, 2022, Business Insider reported that Google intended to shift its focus on Stadia from video games to playable experiences and online demos, as Stadia had been "demoted".
 That same day, Google announced on Twitter that Stadia would have 100 more games coming to the platform in 2022, and that they were working on new features not yet announced.

 In February 2021, Chromebooks started to launch with Stadia pre-installed.